-The new court facility construction is underway.
-The new facility will connect to the existing court facility to allow for other court related activities to continue operating from the existing facility and reduce the size, scope, and cost of the new facility.
-The design of the new facility is to address the court needs by utilizing as much existing facility space as possible, incorporating technology to enhance security as well as reduce needed new facility space, and designing an efficient facility for utilities, traffic flow, maintenance, and long- term sustainability.
-Construction on the new court facility should be completed in the Spring 2024 timeframe.
+The new court facility has been completed and the ribbon cutting ceremony was held on August 6, 2024.
+The last part of this project is updating the existing court facility and the connection between the old and new building.
 Limited Obligation Bonds were issued in June of 2021 for the new facility.
 These bonds mature in 2041 and have an interest rate range between 2-5%.
 Below is an architectural rendering of the finished product using the existing courthouse that will be updated to blend in with the new courthouse and named the Courts Facility.